 Garnishes for Squash Dishes

-- Pomegranate arils with orange zest
+- Pomegranate arils with a little fresh orange zest

 Acorn Squash is Low Carb